 Butternut Walnut Gratin

-A winter comforter in one dish with pre-roasted butternut squash, leeks, ready prepared chestnuts, a subtle warming sprinkle of smoked paprika and topped with toasted walnuts for the crunch that cling to a layer of melted cheese.
+A French winter comforting dinner recipe in one dish.
+Pre-roasted butternut squash, leeks, ready prepared chestnuts, a subtle warming sprinkle of smoked paprika and topped with toasted walnuts for the crunch that cling to a layer of melted cheese.

 - 500 g (18oz) butternut squash (weight with seeds removed), cut into rough cubes